abrhamadddis/Applicant-Tracking-System-ATS/readme.md

    - Add the necessary environment variables, such as database connection details, authentication secrets, and email settings.

 ## Project Structure
-- `/src`: Contains the source code files for both the front-end and back-end.
+- `/BackEnd`: Contains the source code files for back-end.
-- `/src/client`: Front-end code and assets.
+- `/FrontEnd`: Contains the source code files for Front-end.
-- `/src/server`: Back-end code and API endpoints.
+- `/FrontEnd/src/`: Front-end code and assets.
-- `/public`: Static files for the front-end.
+- `/BackEnd/src/server`: Back-end code and API endpoints.

 ## Technologies Used
 - Front-end: Vue, Pinia, tailwind Css